ArmstrongSubero/rvcircuit-studio/README.md

 Bug reports are welcome open an issue if it's a big bug.
 Unfortunately due to the prevalance of AI pull requests I won't be accepting them sorry, but reach out to me via email armstrongsubero@gmail.com, I'm very open to suggestions and improvement.

+## AI Policy

+While bug reports welcome and you can open an issue.
+Please no AI generated content in issues or discussions.

 ## Author

 Armstrong Subero @ [rvembedded.com](https://rvembedded.com)